 Ansible uses the Jinja template engine to enable access to tests, filters, variables, and dynamic execution.
 Also available is a set of plugins that expand Ansible's core functionalities.

-Ansible Tower is a web console for user-friendly configuration and management of Ansible elements, and includes web services and a REST API.
+Ansible Tower is a web console for centralized configuration and management of Ansible elements.
+It provides web services, a REST API, RBAC, job scheduling, Tower clustering, and graphical inventory management.